Parrotfinch

 Seeds, especially those of grasses, comprise the bulk of the diet.
 Some parrotfinches also feed on fruit and small insects.
 Many species forage in flocks, keeping in contact with high-pitched calls.

 Three species, the green-faced, royal and pink-billed parrotfinches, are classed as vulnerable to extinction because of habitat loss and degradation.

 Taxonomy

-The genus Erythrura was introduced in 1837 by the English naturalist William John Swainson to accommodate the pin-tailed parrotfinch.
+The genus Erythrura was introduced in 1837 by the English naturalist William Swainson to accommodate the pin-tailed parrotfinch.
 Swainson misspelled the genus name as "Erythura".
 The name combines the Ancient Greek eruthros meaning "red" with -ouros meaning "-tailed".
 The genus Erythrura is sister to the Gouldian finch which is placed in its own genus Chloebia and together the two genera form the subfamily Erythrurinae.

+The cladogram shown below is based on a molecular phylogenetic study of the Erythrura parrotfinches published in 2023.
+The Papuan parrotfinch (E. papuana) was found to embedded within the broadly distributed blue-faced parrotfinch (E. trichroa).